raini35/timetable-repo/README.md

 # TimeTable - Schedule Your Projects the Right Way
 ### airtable_timeline_exercise by _Rainier F. Go_

-TimeTable allows its users to keep track of events whether that it's a client project :chart_with_upwards_trend:, a writing deadline :card_index:, or anything else that needs to be scheduled :calendar:.
+TimeTable allows its users to keep track of events whether it's a client project :chart_with_upwards_trend:, a writing deadline :card_index:, or anything else that needs to be scheduled :calendar:.
 It's designed to make sure that the user always knows what's going on. :raised_hands: :pray: :ok_hand:

 You can run the program by going to the root directory and executing the following: